dcapslock/lovelace-expander-card/README.md

 Variables are defined in the `variables` list of expander card config.

+**IMPORTANT**: As variables are evaluated asynchronously, their initial value will be `undefined`.
+Your templates need to be written to handle this initial case.

 | List item | Type | Config |
 | --------- | ---- | ------ |
 | `variable` | string | The `<name>` of the variable which will be available in templates as `variable.<name>`. |